kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/motivation.md

 ---

-## Morning Routine: Jumpstart Your Brain
+## Morning Routine: Jump Start Your Brain

 Regardless of where you stand in the mind-body debate, it is clear that taking care of both your physical and mental health are important if you want to live a healthly life, where you are able to learn effectively and achieve your goals.
 One way to help you do this every day is by having a set routine that you use to begin your day.

 <aside>

-📺 Watch the following video to learn how a morning routine can be used to jumpstart your brain each day.
+📺 Watch the following video to learn how a morning routine can be used to jump start your brain each day.

 </aside>

-<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/AIPsB9WHjX0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>
+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/1sGyNx44Xw4"  title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ## Discuss